Training Outcomes Within Your Budget!

 int result = Arrays.binarySearch(arr, key);

-Output: result is the index of key in the Array arr.
+Output: Result is the index of key in the Array arr.
 If key is not found, the method returns a negative value.

-Cloning using Java Arrays
+7) Cloning Using Java Arrays

 Cloning an Array in Java creates a new Array that is a shallow copy of the original Array.
 The clone has the same size, element type, and values as the original.